Androgen backdoor pathway: Androgen biosynthesis

-The androgen backdoor pathways are vital for creating androgens from 21-carbon (C_{21}) steroids, known as pregnanes.
-A 21-carbon steroid is a steroid molecule with 21 carbon atoms, hence, their chemical formula contains C_{21}.
-For example, the chemical formula of progesterone is C_{21}H_{30}O_{2}.
-That's why 21-carbon steroids are denoted as C_{21}-steroids, 19-carbon steroids are denoted as C_{19} steroids, and so on.
+The androgen backdoor pathways are vital for creating androgens from 21-carbon (C21) steroids, known as pregnanes.
+A 21-carbon steroid is a steroid molecule with 21 carbon atoms, hence, their chemical formula contains C21.
+For example, the chemical formula of progesterone is C21H30O2.
+For this reason, 21-carbon steroids are denoted as C21-steroids, 19-carbon steroids are denoted as C19 steroids, and so on.
 The androgen backdoor pathways occur without the involvement of testosterone (T) and/or androstenedione (A4), which are part of the conventional, canonical (classic) androgenic pathway.

-In the canonical pathways of androgen biosynthesis, DHT is synthesized from T via 5α-reduction, so that 5α-reduction of T, a C_{19} steroid, is the last step of the pathway (see Dihydrotestosterone § Biosynthesis).
-In the backdoor pathways, to the contrary, 5α-reduction of C_{21} steroids is the first step.
-The 5α-reduction is a chemical reaction where a functional group attached to the carbon in position 5α of the steroid nucleus is reduced, and a double bond between carbon atoms numbered 4 and 5 (see § Figure 2) in the steroid molecule is replaced to the single bond in a chemical reaction catalyzed by the SRD5A1 enzyme (see examples on the § Figure 3 denoted by arrows marked by "SRD5A1" in the square box).
+In the canonical pathways of androgen biosynthesis, DHT is synthesized from T via 5α-reduction, so that 5α-reduction of T, a C19 steroid, is the last step of the pathway (see Dihydrotestosterone § Biosynthesis).
+In the backdoor pathways, to the contrary, 5α-reduction of C21 steroids is the first step.
+The 5α-reduction is a chemical reaction where a functional group attached to the carbon in position 5α of the steroid nucleus is reduced, and a double bond between carbon atoms numbered 4 and 5 in the steroid molecule is replaced to the single bond in a chemical reaction catalyzed by the SRD5A1 enzyme.

 The androgen backdoor pathways can be also activated in pathologic conditions (diseases), such as congenital adrenal hyperplasia (CAH), leading to hyperandrogenism.

 Biochemistry

 Canonical biosynthesis

-Figure 3.
 Canonical (left) vs backdoor (right) pathways of androgen biosynthesis.
 Key 5α-reduction steps (catalyzed by SRD5A1/2/3) highlighted in pink.

-In the canonical androgen biosynthesis pathway, dihydrotestosterone (DHT) is synthesized irreversibly from testosterone (T) by the enzyme 5α-reductase, while T is synthesized from androstenediol (A5) or androstenedione (A4), which all are C_{19} steroids (androgens).
+In the canonical androgen biosynthesis pathway, dihydrotestosterone (DHT) is synthesized irreversibly from testosterone (T) by the enzyme 5α-reductase, while T is synthesized from androstenediol (A5) or androstenedione (A4), which all are C19 steroids (androgens).
 The 5α-reduction of T occurs in various tissues including the genitals (penis, scrotum, clitoris, labia majora), prostate gland, skin, hair follicles, liver, and brain.
 Around 5 to 7% of T undergoes 5α-reduction into DHT in male adults.
-The liver is the main source of circulating DHT in both genders.
+The liver is the main source of circulating DHT regardless of sex.
 Sex hormone-binding globulin (SHBH) transports the majority of circulating T to the cells of androgen target tissues, where it is then 5α-reduced to DHT.
 In adult males, approximately 70% of circulating DHT is produced by the peripheral conversion of T in non-gonadal tissues, with the remaining 30% directly secreted by the testes or adrenals; the prostate does not contribute to circulating DHT.
 In females, particularly from puberty onward, circulating DHT is almost entirely generated by peripheral conversion, resulting in levels that are only 3-10% of those found for T.